cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Selection Lists.md

 - The data should an array of models. `Object` is used in the example below for simplicity.
 - The data can be at the root of the JSON document, or can be nested in a `data` property (lower case).

-In the example below we inherit from `BaseAdminApiController` to ensure that the API is only permitted to be accessed by users logged into the Cofoundry admin panel.
+In the example below we inherit from `BaseAdminApiController` to ensure that the API is only permitted to be accessed by users signed into the Cofoundry admin panel.

 ```csharp
 using Microsoft.AspNetCore.Mvc;